vbilopav/NormPgIdentity/ARTICLE.md

 Implementation of this functionality will first see what are the available migration by enumerating upgrade scripts and then query the `schema_version` table to see if some of them are missing.

-To be able to do this, the following query is used:
+To be able to do this, the we query **to a list of missing version numbers** - like this:

 ```csharp
 var missing = connection.Read<int>(@"